-There are people so odd, so easy to loath, that their character loses its human form and becomes the stuff of legends.
-One such person was the woman who went down in history as the “Witch of Wall Street.”
-She was awarded the title of the world’s greatest miser by the Guinness Book of World Records, making her stinginess not just legendary but certifiable.
-She was known as the Witch of Wall Street and her name was Hetty Green.
+There are people so odd, and so easy to loath, that their character loses its human form and becomes the stuff of legends.
+One such individual was a woman who went down in history as the “Witch of Wall Street.”
+She was awarded the title of the world’s greatest miser by the Guinness Book of World Records, making her stinginess not only legendary but certifiable.
+The Witch of Wall Street was named Hetty Green.

-Born in 1834 into a wealthy Quaker family, she inherited a few million which she steadfastly intended to invest rather than spend.
-Since she was a young teenager she happily took over accounting for the family business.
+Born in 1834 into a wealthy Quaker family, she inherited a few million that she steadfastly chose to invest rather than spend.
+She happily took over accounting for the family business since she was a teenager.
 Unlike most young ladies of her generation, she was more interested in working with money than in appearing pretty and attracting a good match.
-When she reached marrying age, her father sent her to New York with a full wardrobe of expensive and pretty dresses which she immediately sold in order to buy government bonds.
-From then on she followed a foolproof investment strategy – buy low and sell high.
+Upon reaching marrying age, she was sent to New York by her father with a full wardrobe of expensive and pretty dresses that she immediately sold to buy government bonds.
+From that point on, she followed a foolproof investment strategy: buy low and sell high.

 Hetty didn’t have anything against marriage and eventually married a fine gentleman by the name of Mr. Green, but made sure that the prenuptial agreement would protect her fortune.
-The couple had two children together but their marital bliss was compromised by Mr. Green’s liberal spending habits.
-Hetty Green parted ways with her spendthrift husband but, despite living separately, came to his aid when he was preparing to meet his maker.
-Inadvertently his death contributed to her thrifty ways as she took to wearing exclusively black — a color not only appropriate for a widow but also one that didn’t require much washing or upkeep.
+The couple had two children together, but their marital bliss was compromised by Mr. Green’s liberal spending habits.
+Hetty Green soon parted ways with her spendthrift husband but came to his aid when he was preparing to meet his maker.
+Inadvertently his death contributed to her thrifty ways as she, from then on, took to wearing exclusively black — a color not only appropriate for a widow but also one that didn’t require much washing or upkeep.
 This fashion choice also contributed to her public image as a witch.

 Hetty Green also suspected that doctors were out to get her.
 When her son got into an accident, she took him to a free clinic.
-In a standoff with the doctors who demanded payment, as the free services were reserved for the poor and Mrs. Green did not make the cut, she won by refusing to pay.
+In a standoff with the doctors who demanded payment, since the free services were reserved for the poor and Mrs. Green did not make the cut, she won by simply refusing to pay.
 Of course, her son’s leg eventually had to be amputated.
-To her credit, she equally insisted on not giving a penny to medical personnel despite her own medical condition – a hernia which she maintained via inserting a stick to keep it in place.
+To her credit, she insisted equally on withholding every penny from medical personnel who could have cured her own medical condition – a hernia which she maintained via inserting a stick to keep it in place.

-Even though she cuts a figure so striking that it practically becomes a cartoon, she was a woman way ahead of her time.
-Hetty Green died in 1916 as the richest woman in the world in an age before women even had a right to vote.
+Though she cuts a figure so striking that it practically resembles a cartoon, Hetty Green was way ahead of her time.
+She died in 1916 as the world’s richest woman, having lived in an age before women even had the right to vote.
 She was an innovator in the field of value investing at a time when women were rarely trusted with money.
-Being a Quaker, she didn’t believe in flaunting her wealth or parading philanthropy.
-While robber barons displayed their charities, she quietly gave to charitable causes, supported families in need, and loaned money below market rate when needed.
+As a Quaker, she didn’t believe in flaunting her wealth or parading philanthropy.
+While robber barons put their altruism on display, she quietly gave to charitable causes, supported families in need, and loaned money below market rate when needed.

-Her stern image, legendary miserliness, and never-changing black dress created the legend of the “Witch of Wall Street.”
-The legend, however, overlooked her abilities to make decisions for herself, her defiant disregard for the pressures of public opinion, and her capacity to use her brains instead of looks.
-Perhaps nowadays some of these qualities might have earned her some credit?
+Her stern countenance, infamous miserliness, and never-changing black dress created the legend of the “Witch of Wall Street.”
+However, this image overlooked her abilities to make decisions for herself, her defiant disregard for the pressures of public opinion, and her capacity to use her brains instead of her looks.
+Perhaps some of these qualities might have earned her some credit nowadays?